psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 per second, or arcseconds per second squared.
 The RA is given on the right and DEC on the left within the first or second order pairs.

-You may also provide a custom date and time, in (`ISO-8601 like formatting <https://www.iso.org/standard/70907.html>`_) the provided dialog box.
+You may also provide a custom date and time, in the provided dialog box (using (`ISO-8601 like formatting <https://www.iso.org/standard/70907.html>`_).
 You can specify the timezone that the provided date and time corresponds to using the dropdown menu.
-When you click :guilabel:`Custom Solve`, the displayed RA and DEC coordinate is the estimated sky coordinates for the asteroid at the provided time.
+When you click :guilabel:`Custom Solve`, the displayed RA and DEC coordinates are the estimated sky coordinates for the asteroid at the provided input time.

 .. note::
     Execution of the ephemeris solution requires a completed orbital